The Titan's Curse: Plot

 Percy seeks out Nereus and learns that Bessie is the monster Artemis was hunting.
 After destroying Thorn, Percy sends Grover back to Camp Half-Blood with Bessie.
 Percy, Zoë, and Thalia turn to Annabeth's father, Frederick Chase, for help, borrowing his car to reach Mount Othrys.
 There, they enter the Garden of the Hesperides, where Zoë is revealed to be the daughter of Atlas, the General's true identity.
 Zoë was exiled by her siblings after helping Hercules steal a golden apple and gifting him with Percy's sword Riptide.

 Reaching the peak of Mount Othrys, the group finds Artemis holding up the sky, a role that Annabeth was also subjected to, explaining Percy's dreams.
-Luke tempts Thalia into joining Kronos’s forces, but she declines, knocking him off the mountainside.
+While Zoe walks towards Artemis, attempting to save her leader, Luke, Atlas and Annabeth come in to stop them from saving Artemis.
+Luke is on Atlas's side but Annabeth is Luke's prisoner.
+Her hands are cuffed behind her back, and there is now a grey streak in her hair as a result of the stress caused by being forced to hold up the entire sky.
+She uses her eyes to tell Percy to run.
+Luke tempts Thalia into joining Kronos's forces, but she declines, knocking him off the mountainside.
 Percy and Artemis trap Atlas beneath the sky, but not before he casts Zoë off a cliff, mortally wounding her.
-Frederick pilots a Sopwith Camel to distract the monsters, and the demigods escapes to a nearby airfield, where Zoë dies of her wounds.
-Artemis transforms her into a new constellation called the "Huntress".
+Frederick pilots a Sopwith Camel to distract the monsters, and the demigods escape to a nearby airfield, where Zoë dies of her wounds.
+Artemis transforms her into a new constellation called the "Huntress."

-Percy, Annabeth, Thalia, and Artemis travel to Mount Olympus to attend the gods’ winter solstice meeting.
-Artemis convinces the Olympians of the Titans’ threat, and they decide to keep Bessie on Olympus.
+Percy, Annabeth, Thalia, and Artemis travel to Mount Olympus to attend the gods' winter solstice meeting.
+Artemis convinces the Olympians of the Titans' threat, and they decide to keep Bessie on Olympus.
 Thalia joins the Hunters to forestall the Great Prophecy, in which a child of Zeus, Poseidon, or Hades could be used to bring victory for Kronos.
 Percy learns from Poseidon that Luke is alive.
 Upon returning to Camp Half-Blood, Percy informs Nico of Bianca's demise.
 A distraught Nico blames Percy, revealing he is a son of Hades when he banishes the Spartoi to the Underworld before fleeing.
 Percy tells Annabeth and Grover of Nico's lineage, the trio promising to keep it a secret, fearful that Nico will be the subject of the Great Prophecy.